enkidevs/curriculum/zapier/introduction/what-is-zapier/intro-zapier.md

 ---
 ## Content

-Most of you would've used Gmail, anything from Google, Twitter, Facebook or any other popular web app by now.
-It is likely that you are still using more than one concomitantly, but did you know there is a way to connect all the apps that you use?
+You might have used Gmail, Trello, Twitter, Facebook, Paypal or any other popular app by now.
+It is likely that you are using more than one concomitantly too, but did you know there is a way to connect all the apps that you use?

 Founded back in 2011, Zapier has grown to be one of the most used task automation tools.
 For example, you can make it such that you receive an email every time a change is made in a spreadsheet.